 The employer's goal is to determine whether you have the writing skills they are seeking.
 Your writing sample may be read for tone and style, as well as for content, grammar, spelling, and punctuation.

-Employer requirements vary as to what is asked for and when applicants are asked to submit it.
+Employer requirements vary as to what is asked for, and when during the application process applicants are asked to submit their sample.
 So remember, what you will be asked for depends entirely on the job and the company.

 Choosing a Writing Sample

 The most important consideration when choosing a writing sample should be quality.
 Make sure the writing is your very best and have it reviewed for content, spelling, and grammar before submitting; carefully proofread your sample.

 If you don't have professional writing experience, you may have other options.
 For example, an academic paper that was well-received by a faculty member will suffice as a sample if you're applying for a job at a university.

 A published article, either in print or online, is another good option.
 If you have a blog, feel free to submit your best blog post.
 If you've written posts on LinkedIn with content that relates to the job, go ahead and use that.
 If you're lucky enough to have published articles, especially for media jobs, that will bolster your credentials as a candidate.